Breast pain, also known as mastalgia, may be familiar. The pain can feel like tenderness, tightness, or a sharp burning pain.

 - A lump in your breast

-- Any clear or bloody discharge from the nipple
+- Any clear or bloody discharge from your nipple

-For many females, changes to their breasts are among the earliest signs of getting pregnant.
-Pregnancy affects the levels of the estrogen and progesterone hormones in your body.
-Estrogen enhances the growth of breast ducts and progesterone supports the growth and formation of milk-producing cells.
-Hence, your breasts may feel swollen, sensitive, tender to the touch or sore during early pregnancy due to these hormonal changes.
+For many people, breast changes are among the earliest signs of pregnancy.
+Pregnancy influences the levels of estrogen and progesterone in your body.
+Estrogen enhances the growth of breast ducts, and progesterone supports the growth and formation of milk-producing tissue.
+Your breasts may feel swollen, sensitive, tender, or sore during early pregnancy because of these hormonal changes.
 Your breasts may also feel heavier and fuller.
-These changes to the breasts usually occur one to two weeks after conception and may last for the time your progesterone levels remain elevated while you are pregnant.
+These changes usually occur one to two weeks after conception and may last until your progesterone levels settle.

-During premenstrual syndrome (PMS) breast pain, tenderness and swelling may happen during the second half of the menstrual cycle.
-The symptoms tend to be most severe just before your menses.
-Furthermore, symptoms may be more severe in women who are in their reproductive years.
-Your breasts may feel dense and bumpy particularly in the outer region.
-When differentiating breast pain during period vs. pregnancy, period pain may be a dull pain with a sense of heaviness and fullness in breasts.
-The pain may gradually improve as your periods are over.
+Symptoms of PMS, such as breast pain, tenderness, and swelling, can happen during the second half of the menstrual cycle.
+The symptoms tend to be most severe just before your period starts.
+Your breasts may feel dense and bumpy, particularly in the outer region.
+Breast pain caused by your period may feel like a dull pain with a sense of heaviness and fullness.
+The pain usually gradually improves after your period.

-Symptoms may appear a week before your periods start and taper gradually after your periods.
-You may take over-the-counter nonsteroidal anti-inflammatory drugs to relieve the breast pain.
-You may also make certain lifestyle changes to improve the pain.
-Breast pain after period that doesn’t get better may have no relation to your menstrual cycle.
-There are many reasons for breast pain after period.
-If you have breast pain unrelated to your menstrual cycle that doesn’t get better and there is an accompanying lump, nipple discharge or signs of breast infection, then immediately consult your doctor.
+Breast pain can appear a week before your period starts and gradually taper off afterwards.
+You can take over-the-counter nonsteroidal anti-inflammatory drugs to relieve the breast pain.
+You can also make certain lifestyle changes to improve the pain.
+Breast pain after your period that doesn’t get better may have no relation to your menstrual cycle.
+If you have breast pain unrelated to your menstrual cycle that doesn’t get better and there is an accompanying lump, nipple discharge, or signs of a breast infection, then immediately consult your health care provider.